-SECTION 1.
-The City shall provide for public safety facilities, including acquiring, constructing and equipping a police/fire training facility, a police/court/ail facility and two new fire stations and providing City Hall structural improvements and renovations related to the police/court/ail relocation, the estimated cost of which, including the cost of issuing and selling the bonds provided for in this ordinance, is declared to be, as nearly as may be, the sum of \$22,200,000.

-SECTION II.
-The City shall borrow not to exceed \$22,200,000 on the credit of the City and issue and sell its general obligation bonds therefor for strictly municipal capital purposes other than the replacement of equipment, to provide the funds for the purposes specified in Section 1 of this ordinance.
-Costs of engineering, planning, financial, legal and other services lawfully incurred incident to the purposes specified in Section 1 of this ordinance, and public art and other capital expenditures reguired by ordinance in connection with the construction of municipal capital projects, shall be appropriate capital costs to be paid from the proceeds of the bonds provided for by this ordinance
+SECTION I. The City shall provide for public safety facilities, including acquiring, constructing and equipping a police/fire training facility, a police/court/ jail facility and two new fire stations and providing City Hall structural improvements and renovations related to the police/court/jail relocation, the estimated cost of which, including the cost of issuing and selling the bonds provided for in this ordinance, is declared to be, as nearly as may be, the sum of \$22,200,000 than the replacement of equipment, to provide the funds for the purposes specified in Section I of this ordinance.
+Costs of engineering, planning, financial, legal and other services lawfully incurred incident to the purposes specified in Section I of this ordinance, and public art and other capital expenditures required by ordinance in connection with the construction of municipal capital projects, shall be appropriate capital costs to be paid from the proceeds of the bonds provided for by this ordinance.
 SECTION III.
-The general obligation bonds authorized by this ordinance shall bear interest shall mature within twenty years from date of issue, but may mature within a lesser time (the life of the improvements to be acquired by the issuance of bonds is found to be at least twenty years), shall be in such amounts and shall be sold in such manner as the City Council of the City shall deter mine.
+The general obligation bonds authorized by this ordinance shall bear interest, shall mature within twenty years from date of issue, but may mature within a lesser time (the life of the improvements to be acquired by the issuance of bonds is found to be at least twenty years), shall be in such amounts and shall be sold in such manner as the City Council of the City shall determine.
 The bonds shall be paid by annual property tax levies made in excess of regular property tax levies without limitation as to rate or amount sufficient in amount to pay the principal of and interest on the bonds when due, and the bonds shall so provide.
 The date, interest rate or rates, maturities, option of prior redemption, form and covenants of the bonds shall be fixed hereafter by ordinance of the City Council, and the bonds shall be issued and sold when required in one or more series and may be combined with any other series of general obligation bonds concurrently or hereafter authorized.
-Pending the issuance of the bonds and receipt of proceeds thereof, the City Council may authorize interim interest-bearing warrants or other short-term obligations to pay for carrying out the purposes of the bonds, and the costs of such warrants or short-term obligations shall be included in the costs of those purposes.
+Pending the issuance of the bonds and receipt of proceeds thereof, the City Council may authorize interim interest-bearing warrants or other short-term obligations to pay for carrying out the purposes of the bonds, and the costs of such warrants or short-term obligations shall be included in the costs of those purthe State general election to be held on the same date, for the purpose of submitting to the qualified electors of the City for their approval the question of whether or not the City shall borrow not to exceed \$22,200,000, issue its general obligation bonds therefor for capital purposes only, other than replacement of equipment, and levy excess taxes necessary to redeem the bonds as herein set forth.